microsoft/live-share/CONTRIBUTING.md

 * If in VS Code, errors in the Dev Tools Console (Help | Toggle Developer Tools)

 ### Filing Feature Requests
-Many feature requests start out life as reported bugs or issues and should therefore follow the processes described above.
+Many feature requests start out life as reported problems and should therefore follow the processes described above.
 However, if you believe you have a feature request that is not a bug, you can follow these steps:

 1. Use this [query](https://github.com/Microsoft/project-cascade/issues?q=is%3Aopen+is%3Aissue+label%3Afeature-request+sort%3Areactions-%2B1-desc) to search for the most popular feature requests to see if it already exists.
 2. If so, 👍 (upvote) it.